 What happens on the student side?
 When they go to that link, they will find their teacher and their class on a list.
 They will then create their own username and password, and their new student user account will automatically be linked to their teacher.
 As for fellow teachers, once they have set up their own account through the teacher link, they can then follow Steps 2 and 3 of this list to name their classes and add their own students.

 Now that you are all set up, the most important thing to do at this stage is to try Yabla for yourself so that you'll have an understanding of how it will work for your students once you start to send them assignments.
 Watch a video of your choice and try the 'game' activities associated with it.
 To find a video, click on the Videos button at the top of the site page.
 You'll notice that you can find videos by subject, difficulty level, or by keyword searching.
 There are hundreds and hundreds of videos, with new ones being added every week.

-Additional information can be found on the School FAQ page.
+Additional information can be found on the School Help page.